mgesteiro/escornabot-Brivoi-DIY/3D/README.md

-# Escornabot COVID19 - 3D models
+# Escornabot Brivoi-DIY - 3D models

 Updated 3D models of the **Escornabot Brivoi-DIY** to the last version of [FreeCAD](https://freecadweb.org) (v0.19), using exclusively the **Part-Design workbench** and including some minor changes to suit my own personal needs and issues (explained below), that may be useful to others too.